ergoplatform/ergodocs/docs/tutorials/sign-tx.md

 # Signing Transactions Using a Backend Wallet

 There are various scenarios where signing a transaction on the backend is necessary.
-This documentation provides instructions on how to accomplish this task using the Ergo Platform Blockchain.
+This documentation provides instructions on how to accomplish this task using Ergo.
 We will outline two common use cases: NFT vending machine and off-chain bots that withdraw funds from contracts.

 ## Use Cases